Trump administration cuts specialized suicide prevention service for LGBTQ+ youth

 Black wants gay and trans youth to know that they can still reach out to The Trevor Project's own helpline.

-"I want every LGBTQ+ young person to know that you are worthy, you are loved, and you belong – despite this heartbreaking news," he said in a statement.
+"I want every LGBTQ+ young person to know that you are worthy, you are loved, and you belong," he said in a statement.
 "The Trevor Project's crisis counselors are here for you 24/7, just as we always have been, to help you navigate anything you might be feeling right now."

-However, the organization doesn't have the capacity to handle the same volume of calls and chats as 988, adds Black.
+However, the organization doesn't have the capacity to handle the same volume of calls and chats as 988, says Black.

 Wesolowski notes that a recent poll by NAMI showed that 61% of respondents supported specialized mental health services through 988 for high risk groups like LGBTQ+ youth.